clamsproject/aapb-annotations/role-filler-binding/readme.md

 #### Data Quality Efforts
 The planned execution is as follows.
-Annotation team will confer in a meeting together what all the annotations should be.
-Then, Annotation Manager, one Annotator and two Developers will all annotate the same sample set.
-The resulting json raws will be compared to see how much variation lies between them.
+Annotation team confers together on what the guidelines should be.
+Then, different members will all annotate the same sample set.
+The resulting raws will be compared to see how much variation lies between them.

 * **Inter-Annotation Agreement** - Because this task is closer to a "parsing" type of project than a simple classification, the complexity scope is much higher than classification projects.
 To quantify the variation between how trained annotators would annotate the same material, a small subset was used to test the differences between in-house annotators and to test whether the guidelines along with training sufficiently conveyed the same requested information.
-This will be used to determine what level of annotation cross check is required - single annotation no check, single annotation adjudicated, double annotation, etc.
+This will be used to determine what level of annotation cross-check is required - single annotation no check, single annotation adjudicated, double annotation, etc.
-An ongoing effort to automatically calculate differences per frame and per character will be (TODO:link here).

-_TODO: Add the number of differences over the number of frames, along with other metrics._
+A visualizer for the RFB annotations and for understanding inter-annotator agreement is [here](https://github.com/clamsproject/RFB_annotation_visualizer).
+Inter-annotation agreement calculation and "evaluation" is [here](https://github.com/clamsproject/aapb-annenv-role-filler-binder/tree/iaa_calculation).

+#### Current Numbers for Round 2
+Total images: 3700
+Non-skip images from annotator20007: 367
+Non-skip images from annotator20008: 236
+Non-skip images intersection across both annotators: 171

 ## Data format and `process.py`
 ### `raw` data
-`.json` file of the annotation role-filler pairs of that frame or a set of frames.
+`.json` file of the annotation role-filler pairs of that frame.
-* Fields (possibly referring back to the "what to annotate" section above)
+* Fields
+    * (Fields listed here do not have field-names explicitly named.
+The square brackets denote the structure.)
     * `role` - What the Role is, sometimes is blank, usually has 0-1 texts.
     * `filler` - What the Filler is, sometimes blank, sometimes has multiple texts, 0+ texts.
     * `frame annotation` - Overarching annotation of what the frame is, eg. "duplicate", or "skip" with reasons.
 (See `guidelines.ppt` for reasons.)
+    * (each set of roles and fillers are keyed by the frame number in the video)
 * Example:
     ```
     [